Event date: 7/24/2020 7:30 PM - 8/2/2020 3:00 PM Export event

 Fridays, Saturdays 7:30pm; Sundays 3:00pm; NCHS Auditorium

-The final stop in our 2020 Freedom Tour celebrating the 75th anniversary of the ending of World War II.
+The 3rd act of our 3-act season celebrating the strength of the human spirit through difficult times.
+2020 is the 75th anniversary of the ending of World War II.

 Her triumph with the children does not impress Captain von Trapp and his fiancée, Baroness Elsa Schrader—at first.
 But at a party given at the von Trapp home, the children show off the harmonies and choreography they learned from Maria and make a splash.
 The captain’s friend Max insists that the children perform at a festival he is organizing, but Germany’s recent annexation of Austria—and Captain von Trapp’s staunch disapproval of the Nazi party—make Max’s request a dangerous one.